RexSkz/json-diff-kit/README.md

 ## More Complex Usages

-Please check the [demo page](https://json-diff-kit.js.org/), where you can adjust nearly all parameters and see the result.
+Please check the [playground page](https://json-diff-kit.js.org/), where you can adjust nearly all parameters and see the result.

 ## Algorithm Details